-At December 31, 2019 the Company had working capital of \$8,582,000.
+At December 31, 2020 the Company had working capital of \$10,458,000.
 Management believes the Company has sufficient working capital to meet all of its operational needs under any normal circumstances.
-The impact of the COVID-19 outbreak will have a negative impact on the Company's liquidity but that impact is not determinable at this time.

 Sales Cycle

 The Company's long sales cycle may cause revenue fluctuations period over period - since operating expenses are largely based on anticipated revenue trends and a significant portion of expenses are, and will continue to be, fixed, any delay in generating or recognizing revenues could negatively impact our business, operating results, financial condition or prospects.